×

 Clemson wasn’t done, though, because Wright missed the front end of a 1-and-1 with a two-point lead and 13.4 seconds on the clock.
 Hunter raced down the floor and banked in a layup for the tie to set up the final moments.

-Dybantsa also logged career bests in rebounds (nine) and assists (six).
-Wright ended up with 17 points, five rebounds and three assists.
 Keita contributed 10 points, seven rebounds, three blocks and two steals to make up for a tough night from Richie Saunders, who scored just five points on 2 of 11 from the field and 0 for 7 from the 3-point line.

-BU shot 53.3% in the second half (16-30) after making just 29% (9 of 32) in the first half.
+BYU shot 53.3% in the second half (16-30) after making just 28% (9 of 32) in the first half.

-Wright made a 3-pointer with just under seven minutes to play in the first half to forge a 22-22 tie, but Clemson finished on a 21-0 run, sinking shots from all over the court while BYU came apart offensively and missed ten straight shots.
+Wright made a 3-pointer with just under seven minutes to play in the first half to forge a 22-22 tie but Clemson finished on a 21-0 run, sinking shots from all over the court while BYU came apart offensively and missed ten straight from the field.
 BYU clanked two open looks in the final minute and trailed 43-22 at halftime.
-The Tigers led 44-22 early in the second half after making a free throw, only to see BYU go on a 20-3 blitz to roar back into the game.

 Jestin Porter led Clemson with 17 points, 14 in the first half, and made 5 of 9 from the 3-point line.
 Former Utah Valley standout Carter Welling finished with nine points and six rebounds.
-Jake Wahlin, who played at Timpview and originally committed to BYU before serving a church mission, contributed one points and four rebounds.
+Jake Wahlin, who played at Timpview and originally committed to BYU before serving a church mission, contributed one point and four rebounds.

 BYU (8-1) took advantage of a final chance to raise its NET ranking until Big 12 play against Clemson (26th).
-The Cougars finish their non-conference schedule with four home games against UC Riverside (208), Pacific (85), Abilene Christian (215) and Eastern Washington (261).
+The Cougars finish their non-conference schedule with home games against UC Riverside (208), Pacific (85), Abilene Christian (215) and Eastern Washington (261).

 Starting at $4.32/week.